 As a general rule, it’s better to use independently deployable artifacts rather than compressing the system and releasing as one because the tests tie everything together, which means results will be less specific.

-That said, some systems do need to be validated as a whole.
+That said, you don’t need to validate some systems as a whole.
 If this is the case, run the above tests (functional, regression, and performance) to certify the code.
 And remember not to use mocks or stubs here.

-Next, the approved software is deployed into the production environment and released.
-More tests are run to make sure the new version works.
+Next, we deploy the approved software into the production environment to release it.
+We will run more tests to make sure the new version works.

-If your pipeline is a simple one, stages can run sequentially.
+If it’s simple, your pipeline can run stages sequentially.
 If your product architecture is more complex, multiple stages can exist in parallel: various pipelines intertwine before eventually making it to production.
 In this case, many dev teams include a manual approval step to avoid interrupting deployments.

 This is fine in some scenarios, such as a business wanting to focus on a specific demographic before releasing to the wider population – but be wary: adding in a manual stage has the potential to confuse, so make sure roles are clearly defined before any kind of human-based check is introduced.